natxocc/sigpro/docs/api/tags.md

 ---

-## 5. Custom Components with `h()`
+## 5. Custom Components with `h()` or Tag Helpers

-While the global tag helpers cover all standard HTML tags, you can create reusable components using the `h` function directly (or by returning the result of tag helpers).
+While the tag helpers cover all standard HTML tags, you can create reusable components using them directly.

 ### Basic Component